gravitational/teleport/rfd/xxxx-azure-node-join.md

   name: example_azure_token
 spec:
   roles: [Node,Kube,Db]
+  azure:
     allow:
-    # new token fields below

       # Subscription from which nodes can join.
 Required.
       - azure_subscription: "22222222"

         # Resource groups from which nodes can join.
 If empty or omitted, nodes
         # from any resource group are allowed.
         azure_resource_groups: ["rg1", "rg2"]

         # Regions from which nodes can join.
 If empty or omitted, nodes from any
         # region are allowed.
         azure_regions: ["r1", "r2"]

-  # The duration after the attested data created time that the document will
-  # be accepted.
-The default is 5 minutes.
-  azure_attested_data_ttl: 5m
 ```

 teleport.yaml on the nodes should be configured so that they will use the Azure